PPE Hazard Assessments

 - Any limitation of the PPE (such as chemical compatibility)

 - How to care for and maintain the PPE

-7. Maintain Your PPE Program - Once you have completed your assessments, obtained your PPE and trained your employees, you must:
+7. Maintain Your PPE Program - After you've completed your assessments, obtained your personal protective equipment, and trained your employees, you must:

-- Demonstrate leadership and commitment by ensure management wears PPE in areas where it is required.
+- Demonstrate leadership and commitment by ensuring that management wears PPE in areas where it's required

 - Monitor and enforce PPE usage

 - Have a process for reviewing and updating PPE hazard assessments:

 - At least annually